Asymptotic expansions of the prime counting function: Introduction

-Our primary goal is to derive various asymptotic expansions of the prime density function, all of which either generalize or are in some sense equivalent to (\ref{exp}).
-The most important of these are ``asymptotic continued fraction expansions.''
-We say that an {\it asymptotic continued fraction expansion} of a real or complex function $f(x)$ is a possibly divergent continued fraction whose approximants $w_n(x)$ provide an asymptotic expansion of $f(x)$ with respect to the sequence $\{w_{n}(x)-w_{n-1}(x)\}_{n = 0}^\infty$, where $w_{-1}(x) = 0$.
-A more complete definition is given in Section 4, where we use Stieltjes' theory of moments and continued fractions to establish a few results about Stieljtes and Jacobi continued fractions.
-We show, for example, that the ``best'' rational approximations of a function possessing an asymptotic Jacobi continued fraction expansion are precisely the approximants of the continued fraction.
+The primary goal of this paper is to derive various asymptotic expansions of the prime counting function, all of which either generalize or are in some sense equivalent to (\ref{asex2}).
+The most novel of these are {\it asymptotic continued fraction expansions.} We say that an {\bf asymptotic continued fraction expansion} of a real or complex function $f(x)$ is a possibly divergent continued fraction whose approximants $w_n(x)$ provide an asymptotic expansion of $f(x)-w_0(x)$ with respect to the sequence $\{w_{n}(x)-w_{n-1}(x)\}_{n = 1}^\infty$, which is assumed to be an asymptotic sequence, that is, to satisfy $w_{n+1}(x)-w_{n}(x) = o(w_n(x)-w_{n-1}(x)) \ (x \to \infty)$ for all $n \geq 1$.
+A more detailed definition is given in Section 2.2.
+In Sections 2.3--2.5, we establish some general function-theoretic results about asymptotic continued fraction expansions that have interest independently of the prime counting function.
+The results in those sections, namely, Theorems \ref{wsimJ} and \ref{wsimG} and Corollary \ref{wsim}, are natural extensions of the theory of continued fractions to {\it asymptotic} continued fraction expansions that are worth making explict.
+Theorem \ref{wsimJ}, for example, shows that the ``best'' rational function approximations of a function possessing an asymptotic Jacobi continued fraction expansion are precisely the approximants of the continued fraction.